Jameer Nelson: Personal life

 On August 30, 2007, Nelson's father, Floyd "Pete" Nelson, was reported missing after disappearing at his Chester tugboat repair shop located along the docks of the Delaware River at Front Street and Highland Avenue.
 Authorities said no one saw his father fall into the water.
 Nelson arrived at the search scene the next morning.
 On September 2, 2007, Floyd Nelson's body was found floating in the Delaware River.
 His death was ruled accidental.

 He has a tattoo on his back that says All Eyes On Me, and another one that says Accomplish Everything Without Fear.

 On July 5, 2008, he married long-time girlfriend, Imani Tillery.
-He has one son from a previous relationship, Jameer Jr., who is a guard for The University of Delaware.
+He has one son from a previous relationship, Jameer Jr., who was a guard for TCU.